PaulKinlan/paul.kinlan.me/content/2015-09-22-be-instant-and-engaging-on-the-mobile-web.markdown

 {{% slide 18 "Web all the way" %}}

-My publically stated goal is to do away with apps altogether, but I don't think that is going to happen anytime soon.
+My publicly stated goal is to do away with apps altogether, but I don't think that is going to happen anytime soon.

 {{% /slide %}}